 Building relationships and establishing an environment of trust despite the challenges of distance, time, and space, is one of the most important tasks you have as a virtual leader.

 Here are some strategies for fostering trust and building relationships with your team:

 - Communicate frequently and reliably.
 Err on the side of being “hypervigilant” about your communication to keep things running smoothly.

 - Be open and honest.

-- Deliver results; follow through on what you say you will do.
+- Practice personal responsibility and accountability by being dependable and delivering results; follow through on what you say you will do.

 - Demonstrate respect; be fair and consistent.

 - Listen first; be available to the team and responsive to their inquiries.

 - Establish working agreements to guide your actions and responses.

 - Encourage team members to proactively build interpersonal trust and provide opportunities for social time so the team can continue to bond.